Panic Attacks while sleeping

 Understanding this “better safe than sorry” principle, your brain gives you a stress response while sleeping when monitoring your body.
 This is what you feel when you wake up in a panic.
 Your heart pounding, you jump out of bed in a flash, sweating and shaking.

 This experience, if it happens frequently enough may start to make you fear going to sleep or going to bed.
 This fear of sleeping is then causing you additional anxiety, and you are more likely to wake again during the night in a panic.
 Panic Attacks need fear to survive.
-You can read more about the role of fear here.

 How to stop panic attacks while sleeping.